publishpress/publishpress.github.io/docs/about/approach.md

 ---
 layout: page
+title: Our Approach
-title: About PublishPress
+parent: About PublishPress
-permalink: /docs/approach
+permalink: /docs/about/approach/
 nav_order: 2
-has_children: true
 ---

 # How we work